Register by following these easy steps:

 You may request a review of your courses by contacting the Manager, Program Development at Open Learning and Educational Support, University of Guelph.
 You will be required to submit an official transcript and a course outline.

 There is a maximum number of courses which can be credited to our certificate and diploma programs.

 Students can register online, by mail or fax:

-To register online, choose your course and complete the registration form.
+To register online, choose your course from our upcoming courses page and complete the registration form.

 Do you have questions about registering?